The Mighty Boosh: History

-The first 8-part series was then commissioned for BBC Three, directed by Paul King and broadcast in 2004, with a second series of 6 episodes the next year.
+The first 8-part series was commissioned for BBC Three in May 2003 and was directed by Paul King and broadcast in 2004, with a second series of 6 episodes the next year.
 The second series moved away from the zoo setting to show Howard, Vince, Naboo the shaman and Bollo the talking ape living in a flat in Dalston.
 In 2006, the Boosh returned to theatre with The Mighty Boosh Live, which featured a new story entitled "The Ruby of Kukundu".
+In 2008 Fielding commented that "A film is the first thing we ever wanted to do, so we've always come up with ideas and stuck them in a drawer." and in 2014 it was commented that "The pair have written two film scripts in the past, though neither made it to production.
+One was a "Rocky Horror Picture Show type thing," according to Fielding, in which Barratt played a character who has woken up believing himself to be the last man on earth.
+The other was an Arctic adventure – 'because we always liked the Arctic'."